beakbahama/log/docs/stress.md

 >
 > This is not to say the tingling phenomenon is beyond external verification.
 A testable hypothesis is that a person experiencing the chin tingle would show a distinct and measurable pattern of brain activity in an fMRI scan—likely a rapid shift from the high-activity state of the limbic system to the coherent, rhythmic state of the prefrontal cortex associated with deep insight.
 >
-> This document, therefore, is not a rejection of science.
-It is an invitation for further inquiry.
+> This document, therefore, is an invitation for further inquiry using already established methods.

 ## Table of Contents